 7. Daystar Retirement Village

 Daystar Retirement Village is a highly-rated senior living community in West Seattle that recently added 55+ apartments to its appealing collection.
-The Parkview apartments are available in one- or two-bedroom floor plans, with interior and exterior maintenance included in the monthly fee.
+The Parkview Senior Residence apartments are available in one- or two-bedroom floor plans, with interior and exterior maintenance included in the monthly fee.
 You also can enjoy all the on-campus amenities and facilities, including abundant garden areas and walking trails.
 Additionally, meals in the community dining room are available for an extra monthly charge.
 The community is located across the street from Westwood Village, so you can easily access shopping, dining, banking, recreation opportunities, and healthcare.